 Coaches evaluate your technical ability (first touch, decision-making), tactical awareness, physical readiness, and mentality.
 They also consider your highlight video, academic grades, English level, and communication.

 Yes.
-Many athletes move from college soccer to MLS, USL, NWSL, or professional leagues abroad.
+Some athletes move from college soccer to MLS, USL, NWSL, or professional leagues abroad.
 College soccer provides exposure, development, and a structured path toward professional opportunities.

 Absolutely.
 Coaches rely on highlight videos to evaluate international players.
 A well-structured, high-quality video is essential to generate interest and scholarship offers.